scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

 4. Minimum and maximum between `this` duration and the one supplied in the argument (`min`, `max`).
 5. Check if the duration is finite (`finite_?`).

-`Duration` instances can be instantiated in the following ways:
+`Duration` can be instantiated in the following ways:

 1. Implicitly from types `Int` and `Long`.
 For example `val d = 100 millis`.
 2. By passing a `Long` length and a `java.util.concurrent.TimeUnit`.